CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 > 4b1.
 User is shown correct format for data <br>
 Use case resumes at step 3

-#### Use case: Tick off task

-**MSS**

-1. User requests to list tasks
-2. Task Manager shows a list of tasks
-3. User requests to mark a specific task in the list as done
-4. Task Manager marks this task as done <br>
-Use case ends.

-**Extensions**

-2a.
-The list is empty

-> Use case ends

-4a.
-The given index is invalid

-> 4a1.
-User is notified that index is invalid <br>
-Use case resumes at step 3

-#### Use case: Undo previous commands

-**MSS**

-1. User requests to undo a certain number of previous commands
-2. Task Manager undoes that many commands <br>
-Use case ends.

-**Extensions**

-2a.
-There are no previous commands to undo

-> 2a1.
-User is notified that there are no previous commands to undo <br>
-Use case ends

-2b.
-There are fewer commands to undo than the given number

-> 2b1.
-User is notified that they have not executed that many commands <br>
-Use case resumes at step 1

-2c.
-Given number is greater than 25 (Task Manager only stores previous 25 changes)

-> 2b1.
-User is notified that they number entered is greater than 25 and that this is not allowed <br>
-Use case resumes at step 1

-#### Use case: Redo previous undoes

-**MSS**

-1. User requests to redo a certain number of previous commands
-2. Task Manager redoes that many commands <br>
-Use case ends.

-**Extensions**

-2a.
-There are no previous undone commands to redo

-> 2a1.
-User is notified that there are no previous undone commands to redo <br>
-Use case ends

-2b.
-There are fewer undone commands to redo than the given number

-> 2b1.
-User is notified that they have not undone that many commands <br>
-Use case resumes at step 1

-2c.
-Given number is greater than 25 (Task Manager only stores previous 25 changes)

-> 2b1.
-User is notified that they number entered is greater than 25 and that this is not allowed <br>
-Use case resumes at step 1

 ## Appendix C : Non Functional Requirements